 The Complainant and the Respondent should be advised in writing of the aims and objectives of the formal process, the procedures and approximate expected timeframes involved, and the possible outcomes.
-Both parties should be assured of support throughout the process, including the availability of the Employee Assistance Service and their right to be accompanied at all meetings.
+Both parties should be assured of support throughout the process, including the availability of the Employee Assistance Service.